unibz-core/Scior-Dataset/README.md

 - `dataset_name`: a string with the dataset that contains this taxonomy (e.g., _abrahao2018agriculture-operations_)
 - `num_classes`: an integer representing the number of classes that the taxonomy has (e.g., 6)

+A single `taxonomies.csv` file, located in the `/catalog` folder is created after the build function is completed.

 ### Hashes Register _CSV_ File

 For traceability, the Scior-Tester provides a function for generating a SHA256 hash of its generated files and of the files that originated them.
 The whole dataset contains a single _csv_ register file named `hash_sha256_register.csv`, containing four columns of data that are incremented every time the Tester creates new files.
 The columns are: